Engineering continuous-variable entanglement in mechanical oscillators with optimal control

-Without directly performing a two-mode squeezing Hamiltonian, we can prepare TMSV states by driving coherent time-dependent interactions that couple two different oscillators to a common ancillary spin.
-In particular, we consider the combination of a JC and anti-JC Hamiltonian acting on oscillators 1 and 2, described by
+Here, we prepare TMSS by driving coherent time-dependent interactions that couple two different oscillators to a common spin.
+We use a combination of a Jaynes-Cummings (JC) and anti-JC Hamiltonian acting on oscillators 1 and 2, respectively, described by

 where $\Omega$ is the interaction strength and $\hat{\sigma}^+$ is the spin-1/2 raising operator.
 Both $\phi_r(t)$ and $\phi_b(t)$ are tunable, time-dependent phases.